fffonion/lua-resty-openssl/README.md

 **syntax**: *pk, err = pkey.new()*

-Creates a new pkey instance.
-The first argument can be:
+Function to generate a key pair, or load existing key in PEM or DER format.

-1. A `config` table to create a new PKEY pair.
+1. Pass a `config` table to create a new PKEY pair.
 Which defaults to:

 ```lua
 pkey.new({